Restrictions have changed as of 11:59pm Thursday 18th November. Click for important local information and support resources.

 A community briefing is a forum with Councillors that presents or discusses strategic topics or key projects that is open to the community to observe.
 They are held on the same day as a Council meeting.

 Community briefings must be booked in advance by email to the Governance Coordinator with the subject ‘Community Briefing Request’ or in writing to PO Box 304, Warragul, VIC 3820.

 Requests must include an outline of the presentation and an indication of when you would like to present.
 It’s important that contact numbers are also included in your request so we can contact you and discuss your presentation and dates.
 There is no guarantee that requests will be accepted.

 Presentations are limited to a maximum of 20 minutes, each with an additional 10 minutes scheduled to allow for questions and answers with Councillors.
 We try to book no more than two Community Briefings on any one day, and commence them no earlier than 4.00pm.
 This allows for a break and general networking with community members, Councillors and presenters prior to the Council meeting commencing at 5.30pm.

-Council meetings are formally governed by the Local Government Act 1989 and Council’s Meeting Procedure Local Law.
+Council meetings are formally governed by the Local Government Act 2020 and Council’s Governance Rules.